edwinm/Beautify/INSTALL.md

 ## Configuring VML support

+To see graphs in IE8 and older, you need VML.

 Open beautify.php and find this line:

 `define('OUTPUTVML', false);`

-Leave it at false to show an error message in IE8 and older.

 Change it to true to output VML.
 This only works when normal HTML standards mode is turned off.
 For more information about this, read [KB932175](http://support.microsoft.com/kb/932175).

+Leave it at false to show an error message in IE8 and older.
+You can use this if VML does not work on your webpage.